aledolme/pqc_riscv/README.md

 > export PATH=$PULP_RISCV_GCC_TOOLCHAIN/bin:$PATH
 > export VSIM_PATH=$HOME/pqc_riscv
 ```
-We want PULPissimo.
-Therefore:
+The simple runtime that ia cloned supports many different hardware configuration.
+We want PULPissimo, therefore:
 ```
 source pulp-runtime/configs/pulpissimo.sh
 ```
 Now we are ready to set up the simulation environment.
-All the other required command are added in each .sh file.
+All these commands are added in each .sh file.

+##RTL-simulation
-To understand how the rtl-simulation-platform is buid, link [here](https://github.com/pulp-platform/pulpissimo/blob/master/README.md#building-the-rtl-simulation-platform).
+Now you need Questasim to do an RTL simulation of PULPissimo.
+To understand how the rtl-simulation-platform is buid and the meaning of all the commands present in .sh files, link [here](https://github.com/pulp-platform/pulpissimo/blob/master/README.md#building-the-rtl-simulation-platform).